mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 updatePmu!(system, device, analysis; label = "PMU 1 (Bus 2)", polar = false)

-# <- No need for re-creation; we have already updated the existing ACStateEstimation instance
+# <- No need for re-build; we have already updated the existing ACStateEstimation instance
 for iteration = 1:20
     stopping = solve!(system, analysis)
     if stopping < 1e-8
         break
     end
 end
 nothing # hide
 ```

 !!! note "Info"
-    This method removes the need to restart and recreate both the `Measurement` and the `ACStateEstimation` from the beginning when implementing changes to the existing measurement set.
-Subsequently, JuliaGrid can leverage the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.
-This method avoids the need to initialize the AC state estimation model from scratch.
+    This method removes the need to rebuild both the `Measurement` and the `ACStateEstimation` from the beginning when implementing changes to the existing measurement set.
+In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.

----

-##### Least Absolute Value Estimator
-The same methodology can be applied to the LAV method, thereby circumventing the need to construct an optimization model from scratch.

 ---